eahowell/meet/README.md

   Then the specified number of events should be shown And the event list should update accordingly

-Scenario: User changes the number of events displayed Given the user is on the event listing page
-  When the user selects "25" from the "Number of Events" dropdown Then the app should update to display 25 events

 Scenario: User requests more events than available Given there are 15 total events
   When the user selects "50" from the "Number of Events" dropdown